-There are multiple ways to circumvent Covenant Eyes accountability software, not the least of which is to go down to the local library and use its computers instead of your own.
+There are ways to circumvent Covenant Eyes accountability software, not the least of which is to go down to the local library and use its computers instead of your own.
 Those who are bent on getting around a fence inevitably find a way.

-If you are concerned you or others will circumvent Covenant Eyes, let me mention several encouragements:
+But if you are concerned you or others will circumvent Covenant Eyes, let me mention several encouragements:

 1. If you find a possible method of circumvention, tell us.

 Our software is designed in community, with input from literally hundreds of thousands of comments.
 Speak up and share your thoughts if you’ve found a circumvention method that makes Covenant Eyes less valuable for you.
 We are all working together to make the Internet safer.
 Our Member Care team may be able to recommend steps to close the loopholes.
 Contact email@example.com or call us at +1 989.720.8000.

 2. Understand that the easiest circumvention method is the most obvious one: find another device.